Best No Contract Phone Plans

-Ptel gives you the option to use your own unlocked phone by buying a plan ad getting an SD card.
-You can also buy one of their phones which include the most smartphones like the iPhone 6 or the Samsung Galaxy S4.
+Ptel gives you the option to use your own unlocked phone by buying a plan and getting an SD card.
+You can also buy one of their phones which include popular smartphones like the iPhone series or the Samsung Galaxy series.

 Ptel offers 4G LTE speeds on a limited nationwide network.
 Their coverage may be spotty or none existent in some areas.
 Check it's availability in your area before purchasing.

 Ptel offers competitively priced plans and 4G speeds but their network isn't the best choice in the industry.
 Always look at coverage maps and ask friends that have the service in your area to see if it is an option for you.